Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/documentation/User Manual/Installation Guide.md

 In a new terminal window (leave the previous terminal windows open and running), navigate to `code/web-server` (the directory with the website code).
 Once you are in the directory, copy the contents of `.env.example` to a new file in the directory named `.env`.

 ### Setting Up the Website
 In the same terminal window as the previous step, navigate to the directory with the website code (`code/web-server` if you are not already there).
 From that directory, run `bun install`.
-This should install any neccessary Node.js packages.
+This should install any necessary Node.js packages.
 ```bash
 bun install
 ```

 ### Setting Up the Database
 In a new terminal window (leave the previous terminal windows open and running), navigate to the directory with the website code (`code/web-server`).
-Make sure Docker Desktop is running an configured for your system, and run the database setup script in the website code directory `/start-database.sh`.
+Make sure Docker Desktop is running and configured for your system, and run the database setup script in the website code directory `/start-database.sh`.
 This will create the Docker container and run it.
 ```bash
 ./start-database.sh
 ```